johnjoshuaramirez/vogue/README.md

 ## Future Improvements

 - **Admin Dashboard**
-  Creating an admin dashboard to manage ecommerce orders and product listings
+  Create an admin dashboard to manage ecommerce orders and product listings with admin access only.

 - **Add Testing**
   Use React Testing Library and Jest to test components and key user interactions.